-Ti Kuan Yin (also spelled Tieguanyin) is a legendary tea from the Fujian province and is one of China's most beloved oolongs.
-This loosely-rolled, lightly-oxidized (almost green) tea yields a pale-gold cup with soft, buttery texture and orchid notes that linger to reveal the leaves' complexity.
-As the liquor cools, it reveals a sweet finish of honeydew melons.
-We highly recommend multiple steepings to fully open the hand-rolled leaves whose character will majestically evolve over three or four infusions.
+Ti Kuan Yin (also spelled Tieguanyin) be a legendary tea from thar Fujian province 'n be one of China's most beloved oolongs.
+This loosely-rolled, lightly-oxidized (almost green) tea yields a pale-gold cup with soft, buttery texture 'n orchid notes that linger to reveal yonder leaves' complexity.
+As ye liquor cools, it reveals a sweet finish of honeydew melons.
+We highly recommend multiple steepings to fully open te' hand-rolled leaves whose character will majestically evolve over three or four infusions.

 Save 25% on the 2016 crop

 The loss of flavor is slight; the savings are huge!
 If you're not sure, please try a sample.